isl-org/Open3D/docs/tutorial/ReconstructionSystem/refine_registration.rst

    :lines: 5,17-36
    :linenos:

 This script uses the technique demonstrated in :ref:`/tutorial/Advanced/multiway_registration.ipynb`.
-Function ``update_posegrph_for_refined_scene`` builds a pose graph for multiway registration of all fragments.
+Function ``update_posegraph_for_refined_scene`` builds a pose graph for multiway registration of all fragments.
 Each graph node represents a fragment and its pose which transforms the geometry to the global space.

 Once a pose graph is built, function ``optimize_posegraph_for_scene`` is called for multiway registration.